Renewable energy in the United Kingdom: Modern era

-In 2007, the United Kingdom Government agreed to an overall European Union target of generating 20% of the European Union's energy supply from renewable sources by 2020.
-Each European Union member state was given its own allocated target; for the United Kingdom it is 15%.
+In 2007, the United Kingdom Government agreed to an overall European Union target of generating 20% of the EU's energy supply from renewable sources by 2020.
+Each EU member state was given its own allocated target; for the United Kingdom it was 15%.
 This was formalised in January 2009 with the passage of the EU Renewables Directive.
-As renewable heat and fuel production in the United Kingdom are at extremely low bases, RenewableUK estimates that this will require 35–40% of the United Kingdom's electricity to be generated from renewable sources by that date, to be met largely by 33–35 GW of installed wind capacity.
+As renewable heat and fuel production in the United Kingdom were at extremely low bases, RenewableUK estimated that this would require 35–40% of the UK's electricity to be generated from renewable sources by that date, to be met largely by 33–35 GW of installed wind capacity.
 The 2008 Climate Change Act consists of a commitment to reducing net Greenhouse Gas Emissions by 80% by 2050 (on 1990 levels) and an intermediate target reduction of 26% by 2020.

-The Green Deal is UK government policy, launched by the Department of Energy and Climate Change on 1 October 2012.
-It permits loans for energy saving measures for properties in Great Britain to enable consumers to benefit from energy efficient improvements to their home.
+The Green Deal was UK government policy from 2012 to 2015.
+It permitted loans for energy saving measures for properties in Great Britain to enable consumers to benefit from energy efficient improvements to their home.

-The total of all renewable electricity sources provided for 14.9% of the electricity generated in the United Kingdom in 2013, reaching 53.7 TWh of electricity generated.
-In the second quarter of 2015, renewable electricity generation exceeded 25% and coal generation for the first time.
+In 2013, renewable sources provided 14.9% of the electricity generated in the United Kingdom, reaching 53.7 TWh of electricity generated.
+In the second quarter of 2015, renewable electricity generation exceeded 25% and exceeded coal generation for the first time.

-In 2013, renewables totalled 5.2% of all energy produced in the UK, contributing toward the 15% reduction target by 2020 set by the 2009 EU Renewable Directive, as measured by the Directive's methodology.
-By 2015, this rose to 8.3%.
+In 2013, renewable sources accounted for 5.2% of all energy produced, using the methodology of the 2009 Renewables Directive.
+By 2015, this had risen to 8.3%.

-In June 2017, renewables plus nuclear generated more UK power than gas and coal together for the first time.
-Britain has the fourth greenest power generation in Europe and the seventh worldwide.
-In 2017 new offshore wind power became cheaper than new nuclear power for the first time.
-The UK is still heavily dependent on gas and vulnerable to fluctuations in world gas prices.
+In June 2017, for the first time renewables plus nuclear generated more UK power than gas and coal together.
+Britain had the fourth greenest power generation in Europe and the seventh worldwide.
+In that year, new offshore wind power became cheaper than new nuclear power for the first time.

-Government figures show that low-carbon energy was used to generate more than half of the electricity used in the UK for the first time in 2018.
-The proportion of electricity generated by renewables in the UK grew to 33% in 2018.
+Government figures for December 2020 showed renewable sources generated 41.4% of the electricity produced in the UK, being around 6% of total UK energy usage.
+Q4 2022 statistics were similar, with low carbon electricity generation (which includes nuclear) at 57.9 per cent of total electricity generation (same as Q4 2021).

-From 2020 a rapid expansion of grid scale battery storage has been underway, helping to cope with the variability in wind and solar power.
+From 2020, a rapid expansion of grid scale battery storage took place, helping to cope with the variability in wind and solar power.
 As of May 2021, 1.3 GW of grid storage batteries was active, along with the earlier pumped storage at Dinorwig, Cruachan and Ffestiniog.